Friday, November 11, 2011

 I knew there was an Occupy Berlin even before I arrived here two days ago, because I'd seen Dina Rasor's column about it in Truthout and because I'd been greeted at Frankfurt Airport by a map of all the German "Occupies" published in the Oct.
 27 issue of Die Zeit.
 There are lots of them, and Berlin is the biggest (followed by Frankfurt and Hamburg).
 Based on what I saw today, Occupy Berlin is well on its way to establishing itself as a serious Occupy movement.

 Things started out slowly at the first event I attended, which had been announced for 1:00 p.m. on the western side of the Brandenburg Gate.
 I arrived to find only an older couple holding up a banner calling for a tax on net worth and a young man setting up cardboard signs.
-This turned out to be Roman Asriel, one of the main initiators of Occupy Berlin and the webmaster of one of the several currently active Occupy Berlin websites.
+This turned out to be one of the main initiators of Occupy Berlin and the webmaster of one of the several currently active Occupy Berlin websites.
 (Other OB websites can be found here, here, here and here.)
 For a while the demonstration remained modest in size, with half the 50 or so participants forming a "meditation flash mob" while others went on talking around them.
 Since I spoke up to offer greetings from New York, I was asked to report on how things were looking there at the moment.
 Then the organizers explained Occupy Berlin to newcomers, announced several upcoming local events, and took questions from the crowd.

 Around 2:00 p.m. things became much more lively.
 A large march of protesters dressed as billionaires and holding signs praising the virtues of greed and consumption arrived at the Brandenburg gate; they were initially stopped on the far side of it by a line of policemen but then (perhaps because the large masses of tourists out enjoying the late-October sunshine were being stopped by the blockade as well), allowed to pass through.
 They then began a (pre-arranged) shouting match with the original group of 99%ers that ended with a sort of summit: A man holding a wooden mock-up of the Pope (who complained loudly that the police had stopped him and punched a hole in the water bottle he had rigged up to allow his wooden pope to urinate) recited an excellent parody of the Lord's Prayer rewritten as an ode to profit.
 Then an Angela Merkel lookalike (sort of) gave a speech ("The future belongs to the rich," etc.) Then we all marched peaceably to the front of the Reichstag, where a General Assembly involving several hundred people took place; in Berlin, GAs are referred to by the Spanish word for "assembly," asamblea, in tribute to the demonstrations in Spain.